paoloinverse/art-ref-RAG-server/README.md

 # Artistic References RAG server
 **Multimodal RAG Agent/Server for Artists — Drawing References Search Server**

 A general-purpose Multimodal Retrieval-Augmented Generation (RAG) server built for storing and searching artistic references.
-It ingests images, PDFs, videos, and text, and exposes a ZeroMQ TCP API so any front-end application can perform semantic, full-text, and cross-modal searches.
+It ingests images, PDFs, compressed image archives, videos, and text, and exposes a ZeroMQ TCP API so any front-end application can perform semantic, full-text, and cross-modal searches.

 Designed to run efficiently on modest hardware (including laptops) without overheating, while still being powerful enough to handle millions of images on high-end rigs.